ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

     tar -czf all_my_files.tar.gz file1.txt file2.txt file3.txt

+From ARCHER in particular, in order to get the best transfer performance, we need to access a newer version of the SSH program.
+We do this by loading the `openssh` module:

+    module load openssh

+!!! note
+    You may not need to do this on a system other than ARCHER

 We then initiate the data transfer from ARCHER to ARCHER2, here using `rsync` to allow the transfer to be recommenced without needing to start again, in the event of a loss of connection or other failure.